Gamefic

 A scene that ends the plot (or the player’s participation in it).

-The plot provides a :default_conclusion that can be used to end the game.
+The plot provides a default_conclusion that can be used to end the game.

 MultipleChoice

 A scene that requires the player to select from one of several options.
+If the player does not select a valid option, the scene gets replayed.

 Pause